 KEFALONIA: BEST FOR NATURAL BEAUTY

 Kefalonia is the shining gem of the Greek Islands.
+The best way to travel from Igoumenitsa to Kefalonia is by embarking on a ferry adventure.
+Enjoy stunning views of the Ionian Sea while awaiting your arrival on the beautiful island of Kefalonia.
 With more natural beauty than you could ever imagine, a trip here means constantly scraping your jaw off the floor as you tour around the island.
 Perhaps its stand-out feature is the Melissani Cave, which encloses an underground lake, illuminated by sunlight streaming in through a hole in the roof.
 Or maybe the island’s highlight is Myrtos Beach with its pearly white sand and turquoise water.
 I’ll let you decide.

 SIFNOS: BEST FOR GREEK FOOD